Striking and Picturesque Delineations of the Grand, Beautiful, Wonderful, and Interesting Scenery Around Loch-Earn

 Striking and Picturesque Delineations of the Grand, Beautiful, Wonderful, and Interesting Scenery Around Loch-Earn, also published as A Description of the Beauties of Edinample and Lochearnhead, is a short book by the Scottish writer Angus McDiarmid (fl. early 19th century) that led the local-history populariser Archie McKerracher to call him "the world's worst author".

+The book is considered poorly written and has been humorously criticized by readers.
+The main text describes the scenery near Lochearnhead, including landmarks and local history.
+McDiarmid's writing style is characterized by obscure and misused words, leading to its classification as a literary curiosity.
+The book gained some attention for the phrase "incoherent transactions" and has been referenced by other authors.
+McDiarmid's background and existence are unclear, leading to speculation about his authenticity.
+The book was first published in 1815, with subsequent editions released in 1816, 1841, 1875 (including a Gaelic edition), and 1876.

 Synopsis

 The book begins with a dedication to the Earl of Breadalbane (presumably John Campbell, the fourth Earl, as the book was first published in 1815).
 Its "grovelling and abject" tone was unusual by that time.
 Then an anonymous preface recounts how an unnamed "Gentleman", on a grouse-shooting visit to the earl's estate in the Lochearnhead region, met Angus McDiarmid, a ground-officer (or ghillie, a gamekeeper and guide for field sports) employed by the earl.
 Struck by McDiarmid's eloquent descriptions of the scenery and associated legends, the gentleman learned that McDiarmid had written a manuscript, which McDiarmid entrusted to him to be published.
 The preface praises the "unparalleled sublimity" of the book's style, which it connects with the rugged Highland landscape and offers as the reason that McDiarmid's sentences "overleap the mounds and impediments of grammar".

 The main text is 28 pages about the region near Lochearnhead.
 There are three sections: